Sappy12dream/TravelApp/README.md

 # Travelapp
-A personl project to demonstrate my ui/ux building skills in react.
+A personal project to demonstrate my ui/ux building skills in react.